 Knowing this, we can conclude that having the Mamba mentality when developing your brand is a must.
 Brands must establish themselves with this mindset, hard work, consistency, education and adaptability.
 It’s not a new idea that if you want to be successful you need to work hard and be consistent.
 But when it comes to having the Mamba mentality, hard work and consistency should come in the form of out preforming your capabilities.
 It’s about going above and beyond your competitors.
 When building a better brand staying consistent is what will build trust from your consumers.
 Staying consistent for artist makes fans loyal and want to keep digesting your art.
 This consistency is a direct descendant from the hard work you are putting in.

-(Example:) If you see that one of your competitors is crushing it on Instagram posting 3-4 times a day, you should have a mindset that you need to double the amount of relevant posts and engage with their followers.
+(Example:) If you see that one of your competitors is crushing it on Instagram posting 3-4 times a day.
+You should have a mindset that you need to double the amount of relevant posts.
+Engage with their followers.

 It’s easy and cheap to create blog posts, engage on social networks, develop eBooks and other such content assets in the digital age.
 Kobe stated Mamba mentality is “trusting in the work you’ve put in when it’s time to perform.”
 At the end of the day you must remember and trust in the work you invested your time in.
 So ask yourself the next time you need to make that sale, pitch a project, close a deal with new clients; Do I trust my work?
 Did I invest enough time.